punk-domains-2/docs/contracts/soulbound/soulbound-tld-factory.md

 Inputs:

-- `_name`: A TLD name, for example `.web3`.
+- `_name`: A TLD name, for example `.wagmi`.
 Then name must contain only one dot which must be at the beginning.
 - `_symbol`: The symbol is usually TLD name in uppercase letters.
 Symbol is only needed because the ERC-721 standard requires it, otherwise it's irrelevant.
 - `_tldOwner`: The owner of the newly created TLD.
 Can be a different entity than the `msg.sender`.
 TLD owner will receive payments for all newly created domains under this TLD.
 - `_domainPrice`: Price for creating new domains under this TLD.
 TLD owner can change this at any time in the TLD contract.